 Though not typically served for breakfast in its native Spain, gazpacho is a fabulous choice for brunch on a warm day.
 This classic dish made only of fresh vegetables and a little vinegar and oil (and, optionally, chunks of stale bread) is part soup, part drink, and would be a great lighter (yet still very nutritious) element in an otherwise heavy menu.Continue to 9 of 14 below.

 09 of 14

 While on the topic of gazpacho, we cannot fail to mention a delicious Mexican version that has little in common with its Spanish namesake.
-This gazpacho is actually an unusual fruit salad made with sweet tropical fruits, lime juice, and a couple unexpected savory ingredients.
-Morelian Gazpacho may very well be the most eye-opening thing you eat all year!
+This gazpacho is actually an unusual fruit salad made with sweet tropical fruits, lime juice, and a couple of unexpected savory ingredients.
+Morelian gazpacho may very well be the most eye-opening thing you eat all year.

 10 of 14

 If you are looking for a casserole-style dish for your brunch, this is the ticket: shredded chicken, plenty of cheese, and day-old corn tortillas (instead of pasta noodles) baked to delicious perfection.
 Roast the poblano chiles, make the sauce, and cook and shred the chicken the day before, and all you will have to do on brunch day is assemble, bake, and enjoy.